 What has been the greatest joy in your writing career?

-When someone whom I have not encountered in the past says that they have enjoyed reading my Book – That brings the greatest joy to me.
+When someone whom I have not encountered in the past says that they have enjoyed reading my Book – That brings me the greatest joy to me.

 How many times in your career have you experienced rejection?
 How did they shape you?

 I have had a few rejections in my early days of writing and that perhaps helped me find the right partners to work with.
-Now, I assist budding writers with my learnings I have garnered over years.
+Now, I assist budding writers with the learnings I have garnered over years.

 Where do you get your ideas and what are you thinking now?